Why do I snore, and should I be worried?

 When should you see a doctor about snoring?

+Persistent or loud snoring should not be ignored, particularly when it is accompanied by daytime symptoms or disrupted sleep.
 It is worth seeking a medical opinion about snoring if any of the following apply:

 You have been told you stop breathing during sleep, or you wake yourself with a gasp or choking sensation.